This post may contain affiliate links. Read my full disclosure policy.

-Here’s a delicious festive salad, perfect for the holiday table- Beet, Lentil and Spinach Salad with Basil & and a bright and tangy Pomegranate Vinaigrette, topped with maple walnuts and crumbled goat cheese.
+Here’s a delicious festive salad, perfect for the holiday table- Beet and Goat cheese Salad with baby spinach, lentils, basil & and a bright and tangy Pomegranate Vinaigrette, topped with maple glazed walnuts.

 In winter, all singing is in the tops of the trees. ~ Mary Oliver

-Here’s a tasty salad that we’ve been enjoying off and on through the years.
-It is festive, hearty, and full of great flavor- Beet, Lentil, and Spinach Salad with Pomegranate Dressing.
-Crumbled goat cheese and maple glazed walnuts add a nice richness and the flavors compliment each other well.
+Here’s a tasty fall salad that we’ve been enjoying off and on through the years.
+It is festive, hearty, and full of great flavor- Beet and Goat cheese Salad, loaded up with baby spinach, lentils, and maple glazed walnuts add a nice richness and the flavors complement each other well.
 The punchy Pomegranate Dressing is bright and flavorful and fun and unique.

 It is easiest to make this salad in stages- cooking the beets and lentils ahead and making the dressing ahead.
 Then it all comes together quickly.